cybriz/flutter_todo_list/README.md

 RUNNER(ios): https://drive.google.com/file/d/1XdmIAyK42pZYTpdapjt6l7M7Zohcj95y/view?usp=sharing

+- Download the apk using phone default Package Installer.
-- Tap the 'apk' file for android and 'runner' file for ios
+- Tap the 'apk' file for android and 'runner' file for ios.
-- Click 'install' and then 'install anyway'
+- Click 'install' and then 'install anyway'.
-- click 'Done'
+- Click 'Done' or 'Open' to proceed.

 ## Run Test
 - [Unit Test] Go to the project directory, under 'test/validator_unit_test.dart and click 'Run' above each function